rafaelab/Cosmonstants.jl/README.md

 It has not been thoroughly tested for `BigFloat` due to annoying errors stemming from failing assertions in PhysicalConstants.jl.

-Unlike `PhysicalConstants.jl`, I disregard the distinction between `@constant` and `@derived_constant`, since this is completely arbitrarily (all constants could, in principle, be derived from a subset of them, although a few of them are manifestly derived).

-Documentation will be added soon.

 ### Installation

 You can install `Cosmonstants.jl` using Julia's built-in package manager.
-It is compatible with Julia 1.4 and higher (although it might work down to Julia 1.0).
+It is compatible with Julia 1.8 and higher (I haven't tested for lower versions).

 ### Example